sofar/how-to-clear/02-scope.md

 and simply one way that one could maintain RPM repositories.
 Clear Linux OS provides `koji` in a bundle for those that wish to use it, however.

+There are many other aspects related to the maintenance of a good Linux OS that are not covered in this training, such as legal and liability aspects, license compliance, and others.
+Before you start maintaining a Linux OS yourself, you should be aware that you may have duties and requirements that you must follow, even if you are reusing content from the Clear Linux OS.